Doyle Money Shaw: Career

-He then served with the marines in China from 1857-1861 he was present at the capture of Canton.
+He then served with the marines in China from 1857 to 1861 he was present at the capture of Canton.

 In 1868 Shaw was senior medical officer aboard H.M.S.
 Octavia during the Abyssinian campaign.

 In 1882 during the Egyptian war Doyle Shaw served aboard H.M.S.
 Alexandra during the bombardment of Alexandria.

-Shaw became Deputy Inspector General at Plymouth Hospital 1884-1886.
-He also served as Deputy Inspector General 1886-1888.
-Doyle Shaw was also Deputy Inspector General at Hasler from 1888-1892.
+Shaw became Deputy Inspector General at Plymouth Hospital 1884–1886.
+He also served as Deputy Inspector General 1886–1888.
+Doyle Shaw was also Deputy Inspector General at Hasler from 1888 to 1892.
 He retired in 1892.

 He was made a Knight Commander of the Order of the Bath (KCB) in the 1911 Coronation Honours.

 Burial

 Shaw is buried on the east side of the main entrance path of Brompton Cemetery.